Brillo Sonnino Family Foundation

 How does Brillo Sonnino Family Foundation spend its money?

 Brillo Sonnino Family Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This meets the 65% industry benchmark.

 Are donations to Brillo Sonnino Family Foundation tax-deductible?